Bosley Sidwell is one of the most interesting of my climbing acquaintances. In case you have missed any of his contributions to Alpinist magazine:

 Steven Jervis: “I identify with Bosley completely.”

 In March 2014 I climbed Poon Hill for spectacular views of Dhaulagiri, Annapurnas etc. Whom should I meet up there but Bosley Sidwell!
 He had a giant telescope & was scoping out lines on the South Face of Annapurna.
-He conceded that they all looked pretty difficult.
+He conceded that they all looked rather difficult.

 I engaged him in a conversation about bad behavior in the mountains.
 I pointed to last year's conflict on the Lhotse Face (Simone Moro & co. vs Sherpas).
 Bosley informed me that the incident had been grossly misreported by the press.
 The true exchange went like this: